We Are The Sound Of Waterford

 In 2007 newspaper publisher Tomas Crosbie Holdings bought out a majority shareholding in WLR and joined Managing Director Des Whelan as the station's owners.
 In 2018 The Irish Times Group purchased the TCH shareholding and take an active part in the running of both stations.

-Currently, WLR is Ireland's Local Radio Station of the Year for the third year running.
+Currently, WLR is Ireland's Local Radio Station of the Year for the fourth year running.
 Each day 50% of all adults living in Waterford City and County listen to WLR, while each week 69% of all adults listen to their local station.
 The station is managed by a committed team who along with a talented group of producers and broadcasters share a real passion for radio and for Waterford.
-Shows like The Big Breakfast Blaa, Damien Tiernan's Déise Today, Geoff Harris on The Lunchbox and Rick Whelan's Here's Ricky command a huge audience locally.
+Shows like The Big Breakfast Blaa, Damien Tiernan's Déise Today, Geoff Harris on The Lunchbox and Gemma Delaney's Spin-Home command a huge audience locally.
 For news and sport WLR prides itself on being first for Waterford's news and it's very rare that the station is beaten to a story, on-air or online.

 WLRFM.com receives almost 1 million visits each month and the station continues its quest to become a multi-platform broadcaster giving Waterfordians across the world the opportunity to catch up on all things local whenever and wherever they like.